 Data are sent to the PHNB monthly and analyzed on a quarterly basis.
 Aggregate data are organized into various tables used to conduct descriptive analyses for apparent/suspect opioid overdoses and individuals who responded to naloxone; this includes counts, proportions, means, and rates.
 Health region specific rates, if reported, are estimated based on the hospital of referral as the location of dispatch pick-up is not available.
-Denominator data for the current year are based on the most recent estimates available (e.g. the 2019 version of the population estimates were used for the 2018 population estimates).
+Denominator data for the current year are based on the most recent estimates available (e.g., population estimates for 2022 are based on 2021 estimates).